PowerPoint animations are part of the slide object.

 Slide Index

-If there are 5 slides, and we add a slide with an index of "3", then the new slide will be placed as the third slide and the rest of the slides after 3 will be renumbered.
+If there are 5 slides, and we add a slide with an index of "3", then the new slide will be placed as the third slide.

-The index number in the Add statement is useful for positioning the slide as it is created.
 However, since index numbers are reassigned as slides are added and removed, you should not count on index numbers to identify specific slides.

 Layout